 The Board’s work

-PowerCell’s board currently consists of six members, including the chairman.
+PowerCell’s board currently consists of seven members, including the chairman.
 PowerCell’s current board has three deputies.
 All board members’ terms run until the end of the following annual general meeting.

 The board’s work is governed by corporate legislation, the company’s articles of association, and the guidelines set out by the PowerCell board.
 The company’s guidelines stipulate, among other things, the division of responsibilities between the board and the CEO.
 The board always proposes the principles for remuneration of the CEO.